ysohn/stats/2019S/2019S_Statistics_SOHN_syllabus.md

 * Verzani.
 Simple R. At: http://cran.r-project.org/doc/contrib/Verzani-SimpleR.pdf
 * Wickham.
 Advanced R. At: https://adv-r.hadley.nz/

+## Books on Causal Inference
+* Pearl, Judea, and Dana Mackenzie.
+The book of why: the new science of cause and effect.
+Basic Books, 2018.
+(Popular book)
+* Angrist, Joshua D., and Jörn-Steffen Pischke.
+Mastering'metrics: The path from cause to effect.
+Princeton University Press, 2014.
+(Introductory)
+* Angrist, Joshua D., and Jörn-Steffen Pischke.
+Mostly harmless econometrics: An empiricist's companion.
+Princeton university press, 2008.
+(Intermediate)

 ## Evalulation (The grade will be calculated separately for I and II.)
-* In-class Final exam 50%
+* In-class Final exam 60%
-* In-class Programming quiz 40%
+* In-class Programming quiz 30%
 * Participation 10%

 ## TA Office Hours